-Catheter material consists of sterile 3.5 Fr polyurethane (PU) tubing with a 2 Fr PU tip.
-The catheter is sealed with a sterile stainless steel pin.
-22 gauge blunted needles are required to access the port.
-Fill volume of the catheter is 90µl.
+Catheter material consists of sterile 3.5 Fr polyurethane (PU) tubing.
+The access port is sealed with a sterile stainless steel pin.
+22 gauge blunted needles are required to enter the port.
+Fill volume of the catheter is 80µl.

 Heparinized Glycerol (500 IU/ml): 10.0 mL stock heparin (1000 IU/mL) + 10.0 mL 99% Glycerol solution (Sigma).

 To maintain animals over longer periods of time, catheters need to be flushed twice a week (once every 3-4 days).
-Flush catheters by following the sampling procedure below, minus the withdrawal of the whole blood sample.
+Catheters can be flushed by following the sampling procedure below, minus the withdrawal of the whole blood sample.

-Blood sample size can vary, but recommendations are in the range of 100-200µl.
+FVC’s are utilized primarily for sterile test article administration.
+Administration is achieved by bolus dosing or constant infusion.
+Rates of infusion should not exceed 1ml per minute.
+To a lesser extent, femoral vein catheters can be utilized for obtaining blood samples.
+200-300 gram rats can tolerate 1000 to 1500µl of total blood withdrawal in a 24 hour period.
 Sample size and frequency should be minimized to essential time points to maintain the health of the animal.
-For blood withdrawal, gather the following materials: Syringe assemblies (1cc syringe attached to a 22G blunted needle), sterile saline and sterile fill solution.
+For test article administration or blood withdraw, gather the following materials: Syringe assemblies (1cc syringe attached to a 22G blunted needle), sterile saline and sterile fill solution.

 Place animal in a restrainer (small open topped boxes the size of a pipette container work well).